PROS AND CONS OF SELLING A SMART HOME IN DENVER

 Home automation is a vital USP in the home market

-This is because home automation makes a house unique from others in the market.Â
+Home automation makes a house unique from others in the market.

 Increase in home value

-Drew and Jonathan Scott of HGTV's Property Brothers believe that people should treat a smart home as an investment and not a purchase.
-They even advised that homeowners should leave the smart devices and appliances when selling a house as it will boost the value.Â
+Drew and Jonathan Scott of HGTV's Property Brothers believe that people should treat a smart home as an investment, not a purchase.
+They even advised that homeowners should leave the smart devices and appliances when selling a house as it will boost the value.

 Realtors also affirm that anything fixed goes with the sale.
 (Except when explicitly stated in the agreement with the buyer).